-For 2018, the publication of results day is on Thursday 16 August.
+For the January 2020 series, the publication of results day is Thursday 5 March 2020

 WJEC is unable to provide or discuss results over the telephone or via email communication with candidates or parents, even if the school or college is closed.
 Candidates should, therefore, check with their school or college when and where results will be available for collection and how and with whom they can discuss any issues or concerns.